 Getting ready for back to school can feel very overwhelming.
 There are so many things to do!
-One of the best ways to reduce overwhelm and come up with a plan is to make a checklist.
+One of the best ways to reduce feeling overwhelmed and come up with a plan, is to make a checklist.
 We use teacher checklists all of the time!
 To help you prepare for the beginning of the school year, we created a 20 step checklist that will guide you through a list of tasks you must do to get ready for the new school year.

 Before jumping into the list, download this free printable back to school checklist.
 You can print it out and take notes directly on it as you prepare for the new school year.
 Also, we recommend you join our Clutter-Free Classroom Facebook Group.
 It’s a community of thousands of teachers who are eager to answer questions and share ideas.
 Once you’ve downloaded the checklist and joined the Facebook community, read below to learn our step-by-step process for getting ready for the new school year.

 Priority 1: Plan for the First Week of School